li-jianli/jovay-docs/guide/jovay-white-paper.md

 (ZK) Rollups [13], which use cryptographic validity proofs.
 - **Synergistic Integration Acceleration:** The rapid advancement of artificial intelligence is catalyzing new synergies with Web3 technologies across multiple layers.
-At the infrastructure level, NEAR has proposed a privacypreserving, verifiable decentralized AI computing framework based on distributed AI networks [8].
+At the infrastructure level, NEAR has proposed a privacy-preserving, verifiable decentralized AI computing framework based on distributed AI networks [8].
 At the protocol level, agent-based economic frameworks are forming intelligent transaction ecosystems [22], with